CHRISZOG10/public-store/README.md

 ---

-## 👥 RFM Dashboard

-Designed for marketing and strategy teams, this dashboard uncovers customer behavior patterns.
+The **RFM Dashboard** designed for marketing and strategy teams, this dashboard uncovers customer behavior patterns.

 ### Key Features